Jidwaq (clan): History

 Garad Hirsi Farah Hirsi, better known as Wiil Waal (Garaad Xirsi Faraax Xirsi Wiil-Waal, ገራድ ዊልዋል) Garad Wiil Waal was a traditional Somali king who lived during the 19th century in Jigjiga.
 He hailed from the Bartire Jidwaaq sub-clan of the major Darod tribe.
 Historical records depict Garad Hirsi Farah Hirsi as a man of strong judgment and wisdom, though he was also known for being cruel and unforgiving, earning him the nickname "Wiil-Waal," which translates to "Crazy Boy" in Somali.
 Different accounts of Garad Hirsi exist: some portray him as cruel, violent, and avaricious, while others describe him as a godly, prayerful individual.
 Despite these differing views, all agree that he led a tumultuous life.
-About the Gerad Hirsi different reports were rife: some described him as cruel, violent, and avaricious; others spoke of him as a godly (man) and a prayerful person: all, however, agreed that he had sowed wild oats.
+About the Gerad Hirsi different reports were rife: some described him as cruel, violent, and avaricious; others spoke of him as a godly (man) and a prayerful person: all, however, agreed that he had sown wild oats.
 In token of re-pentance, he was fond of feeding Widads, and the Shaykh Jami of Harar was a frequent guest at his kraal.He spent much of his life engaged in raids and defending his people, notably liberating the Somalis from the Galla Oromos in what is now Jigjiga and its surrounding areas.
 The story of Garad Wiil Waal now has been adapted into a bilingual (English and Somali) children's picture book under the "Somali Bilingual Book Project" Wiil Waal: Written by Kathleen Moriarty, with illustrations by Amin Amir and translation by Jamal Adam. the book aims to teach Somali culture, wisdom, and the importance of clever thinking.

 Hawo Tako, also known as (Xaawo Taako or Hawa Osman) was a revolutionary freedom fighter, born in Kebri Beyah in the Somali Region, Ethiopia.
 Her brother was one of the founding fathers of SYL, in which his disappearance brought her to become a member.
 Hawo Tako participated in the 1948 riots of Mogadishu where she was killed.